cervajs/download-recordings/README.md

 ```

 # Config
-fill host and api credentials in index.js
+Fill host and api credentials in config.js

+Change filter for CDR list in index.js if you need (apiParams).
+Default is 6 months back.

 # Run